-This project has not been undertaken in a vacuum.
-See Exhibit I, a letter from the Colville Tribe, advising me that armoring site 45BN495 was necessary for its protection.
+We did not undertake this project in a vacuum.
+Exhibit H, a letter from the Colville Tribe, advises me that armoring site 45BN495 was necessary for its protection.
 Further, a representative of the Colville Tribe, early in our tribal consultation process, expressed the position that rock needed to be used in bank protection.
-This district held consultations with tribal representatives during September 1997 and on November 13, 1997, at Walla Walla.
+This district held consultations with representatives from several area tribes during September 1997 and on November 13, 1997, at Walla Walla.
 The bank protection project was one of the topics discussed.
 Although concerns were expressed about avoiding damage to cultural material, no tribal objections were raised to the project or to our using rock as part of the stabilization effort.

-After carefully considering your letter and Dr. Stafford's, we have determined the project will have a "no adverse effect" on historic properties.
+After careful consideration of all comments received, we determined the project will have "no adverse effect" on historic properties.
 This is based on the removal of the ancient remains from the site and the professional assessment by recognized experts that remaining identified cultural materials along the shoreline are not significant.
-We believe the project should substantially improve the protection from natural forces and human curiosity along that edge of the site.
+The project should substantially improve the protection from natural forces and human curiosity along that edge of the site.
 We request your concurrence with this finding.
 Please contact staff archaeologist John Leier at (509) 527-7269 if you have any questions.